logo

 • Vocational Rehabilitation Systems Design

-Professional Certifications for Rehabilitation Counseling Degree Holders
+Certifications for Degree Holders

-With a master’s degree in rehabilitation counseling, you can also qualify to sit for the Commission on Rehabilitation Counselor Certification (CRCC) Certified Rehabilitation Counselor Exam (CRCE) and earn the CRC credential.
-While it is not a license, the Certified Rehabilitation Counselor credential is a widely-recognized accomplishment that is held in high regard by employers.
-Some states, such as Arkansas, Louisiana, Massachusetts, New Jersey, and Utah also recognize the credential as part of the licensing process for rehabilitation counselors.
+With a master’s degree in rehabilitation counseling, you can also qualify to sit for the CRCC Certified Rehabilitation Counselor Exam (CRCE) to earn the CRC credential.
+The CRC credential is widely-recognized and held in high regard by employers that serve individuals with disabilities.
+Many organizations, particularly state and federal government agencies, require applicants to have their CRC to be hired.
+Some states, such as Arkansas, Louisiana, Massachusetts, New Jersey, and Utah, also recognize this credential as part of the state licensing process for licensed professional counselors.
 The following states may also accept the CRCE exam for general counselor licensure:

 Certified Professional Counselor (CPC)Yes